cobbzilla/mobiletto-orm/README.md

     }

     myExampleStringField: {
+        control: 'password', # in a user interface, use a password field (do not show the value)
         min: 10,             # minimum string length of 10 characters
         max: 200,            # maximum string length of 200 characters
         regex: /^[A-Z]+$/gi  # values must match this regex